Spearin/fccw-docs/docs/FieldManuals/battlefield-primer/surviving-modern-warfare.md

 NATO bridging requirements were much less and were more about deciding when to demolish east-west bridges after NATO was done using them to move westward.
 NATO recognized the need for crossing the Rhine by REFORGER reinforcements at non-highway points, so there were units dedicated to that mission (often ferry units of the Bundeswehr).

-!!! note

-    REFORGER is Exercise Campaign REFORGER (from REturn of FORces to [GERmany](https://en.wikipedia.org/wiki/Germany "Germany")) was an annual [exercise](https://en.wikipedia.org/wiki/Military_exercise "Military exercise") and campaign conducted by NATO during the [Cold War](https://en.wikipedia.org/wiki/Cold_War "Cold War").
+**NOTE:** REFORGER is Exercise Campaign REFORGER (from REturn of FORces to [GERmany](https://en.wikipedia.org/wiki/Germany "Germany")) was an annual [exercise](https://en.wikipedia.org/wiki/Military_exercise "Military exercise") and campaign conducted by NATO during the [Cold War](https://en.wikipedia.org/wiki/Cold_War "Cold War").
 The training was intended to ensure that NATO could quickly deploy forces to [West Germany](https://en.wikipedia.org/wiki/West_Germany "West Germany") in a conflict with the [Warsaw Pact](https://en.wikipedia.org/wiki/Warsaw_Pact "Warsaw Pact").

 #### Obstacles and Minefields